clearlydefined/clearlydefined/docs/curation-guidelines.md

 ### Canonical locations for the declared license for source definitions
 When curating the declared license for a source code repository, look in the canonical locations listed below.
-1.	**License file.**  Look to see if a license file (e.g. LICENSE, COPYING) is included in the specific commit or version you are curating.
+1.	**Source repository.**  Look to see if a license file (e.g. LICENSE, COPYING) is included in the specific commit or version you are curating.
 Sometimes the license is found on the README.
 There may be more than one declared license.
 If there is not any license information at the specific commit or version level, check the master branch.
 2.	**File Headers.**  If there is not a declared license anywhere in the repository, look to see if there is any license information in the source code file header comments.
 Look at multiple files to determine if they are under different licenses.
 You can also try using a search function to find any mention of ‘license,’ for example.

 ### Canonical locations for the declared license for package definitions